Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Elliptic deformation complex and harmonic spaces for the non-Abelian monopole equations over almost K ahler four-manifolds

 In this chapter, we develop a Kuranishi model for points in the moduli space of solutions to the non-Abelian monopole equations with a regularized Taubes perturbation on an almost K\"ahler four-manifold.
 This model is given by a map between the bounded-eigenvalue eigenspaces appearing in Theorem \ref{mainthm:AH_structure_bounded_evalue_spaces_non-Abelian_monopoles_symp_4-mflds} and Corollary \ref{maincor:Almost_Hermitian_structure_moduli_space_non-Abelian_monopoles_symplectic_4-manifolds}.
 Because we will use this model in Theorem \ref{mainthm:IdentifyCriticalPoints} to identify critical points of the Hitchin function and in Theorem \ref{mainthm:MorseIndexAtReduciblesOnAlmostKahler} to compute the virtual Morse--Bott index, we will show in this Chapter and in Chapter \ref{chap:Calculation_virtual_Morse-Bott_indices_via_Atiyah-Singer_index_theorem} that the bounded-eigenvalue eigenspaces admit the $S^1$-equivariant almost complex structures needed for the proofs of these theorems.

-We begin, in Section \ref{sec:Local_Kuranishi_model_non-Abelian_monopole_equations_Taubes_perturbation}, by developing the local Kuranishi models defined by the non-Abelian monopole equations \eqref{eq:SO(3)_monopole_equations_(0,2)_curvature_intro}, \eqref{eq:SO(3)_monopole_equations_Dirac_almost_Hermitian_intro}, and \eqref{eq:SO(3)_monopole_equations_(1,1)_curvature_perturbed_intro_regular} with a regularized Taubes perturbation.
+We begin, in Section \ref{sec:Local_Kuranishi_model_non-Abelian_monopole_equations_Taubes_perturbation}, by developing the local Kuranishi models defined by the non-Abelian monopole equations \eqref{eq:SO(3)_monopole_equations_almost_Hermitian_perturbed_intro_regular} with a regularized Taubes perturbation.
 In particular, in Theorem \ref{thm:Kuranishi_model_defined_by_Fredholm_map_Banach_spaces}, we give a general result identifying the properties of subspaces of the domain and codomain of a nonlinear Fredholm map necessary to construct a Kuranishi model as a map between these subspaces.
 The first requirement of the subspaces is that they contain the kernel and cokernel of the linearization of the nonlinear Fredholm map.
 We identify this kernel and cokernel as spaces of harmonic sections of a deformation operator for the non-Abelian monopole equations which we introduce in Section \ref{sec:DefTheory_of_nAM_equations}.
-In Chapters \ref{chap:Construction_circle-invariant_non-degenerate_two-form_I} and \ref{chap:Construction_circle-invariant_non-degenerate_two-form_II}, we will construct the almost complex structures needed for the applications described on the spaces of harmonic sections of a decomposable deformation operator in Section \ref{sec:ApproxComplexDefOperator}.
+In Chapters \ref{chap:Construction_circle-invariant_non-degenerate_two-form_I} and \ref{chap:Construction_circle-invariant_non-degenerate_two-form_II}, we will construct the almost complex structures needed for the applications described on the spaces of harmonic sections of an equivalent deformation operator in Section \ref{sec:ApproxComplexDefOperator}.
 We prove that the spaces of harmonic sections of these deformation operators are isomorphic to each other in Sections \ref{sec:H0Isom} and \ref{sec:H1_and_H2_Isom}.
 In Section \ref{sec:HarmonicTheoryForPerturbedEquations}, we extend these constructions to the perturbed non-Abelian monopole equations.
-Finally, we apply Theorem \ref{thm:Kuranishi_model_defined_by_Fredholm_map_Banach_spaces} in Section \ref{sec:KuranishiModelsFromLowEigenvalueEigespaces} to the harmonic spaces of Section \ref{sec:HarmonicTheoryForPerturbedEquations} and thus construct a Kuranishi model for the moduli space of solutions to the perturbed non-Abelian monopoles based on these bounded-eigenvalue eigenspaces.